South Korea says Japan must heal wounds of wartime excesses

 "The older generation must make the commitment to try to heal the wound, and must not become an obstacle to opening the way for the future generation."

-China's Foreign Ministry said the Murayama statement was a "solemn declaration of attitudes and promises" made to countries in Asia victimized by Japanese invasion and colonization.
+China's Foreign Ministry said the Murayama statement was a "solemn declaration of attitudes and promises" made to countries in Asia victimized by Japanese invasion and colonisation.

 "We hope Japan can adopt a spirit of reflecting on history and facing the future, and properly handle relevant issues," ministry spokeswoman Hua Chunying told reporters in Beijing.